PerrineKergoat/Master_project/README.md

 Depending if the an analysis of the recombination rate around the beneficial mutation is expected, two scripts can be run with the bash script:
 1. [Replicates.R](https://github.com/PerrineKergoat/Master_project/blob/9e54802e65dfe96ce27c7a8ae53740ac163bad77/Scripts/Replicates_analysis/Replicates.R) that is usefull when no analysis of the recombination rate is desired
 2. [Replicates_rec_rate.R](https://github.com/PerrineKergoat/Master_project/blob/9e54802e65dfe96ce27c7a8ae53740ac163bad77/Scripts/Replicates_analysis/Replicates_rec_rate.R) if the supplementary analysis is wanted

+This analysis of all the `.RData` files created for the replicated simulation and group them into one `.RData` file.